 Crockett is an urban public school in the Austin Independent School District with a diverse student body (60% Hispanic, 25% Anglo, 15% African-American).
 Most of Crockett’s students receive free or reduced lunch, over half are considered economically disadvantaged, and the vast majority will be first generation college students.
 Our partnership with Crockett provides some of its most promising students access to instruction and facilities that would not otherwise be available.
 Now in its 8th year, 40+ students have successfully completed the program, and it has become a capstone course for Crockett seniors interested in pursuing careers in STEM fields.
 Three of the students have co-authored peer-reviewed publications!
 Contact Mariana Rodriguez for more information.

 An Evidence-Based Approach to Public Engagement Training

 We have organized a series of workshops that aim to recruit, motivate, and train graduate students and postdoctoral fellows, and then pair them with engagement opportunities.
 Disseminating scientific knowledge is a fundamental societal responsibility for every academic scientist; however, the best practices for public engagement are rarely taught.
 Furthermore, public engagement builds skills that are fundamental to professional success, including communication, teaching, and leadership skills.
 Public engagement can also enrich scientists’ understanding of their own research and field of interest.
 Our long-term goal is to integrate public engagement skills and experience into the standard graduate and postdoctoral training curriculum.
 This work was supported by the BEACON Center for the Study of Evolution in Action.
-Read our BEACON blog posts to learn more about public engagement, our workshops, and the diversity of ways to engage the public.
+Read our BEACON blog posts to learn more about public engagement, our workshops, making your science accessible, and the diversity of ways to engage the public.
 Contact Tessa Solomon-Lane for more information.